geshiming/holedConv/README.md

 Hope you find it usefull.

 # Technical notes
+The models can be trained and tested using `fcnTrain_holed.m` and `fcnTest_holed.m`.
+Set `opts.holedConv.largeFOV` to true in order to use the LargeFOV model, or false for the holed 7x7 model.

-There are several implementations of the hole convolution in HoledConv.
+There are several implementations of the hole convolution in the `HoledConv` layer.
 All of them result in the same output (disregarding small numerical differences), but they vary in speed.
 They can be selected by setting the `fwd_fn` and `bwd_fn` properties in HoledConv.
 By default I'm using the version I've found to be fastest (`fwd_holed_local.m`), but a different one might be faster in other cases.
 The rest of the .m files can be discarded if needed.
 There is also a simple `unit_test` method.

 As seen in `fcnTrain_holed.m`, replacing the existing convolutional layer with a holed convolution layer is simple: